-6 Conclusion
+445 6 Conclusion

 Soil production, chemical weathering, and physical erosion rates change under the climate and vegetation gradients in the Chilean Coastal Cordillera.
-Whereas vegetation cover and mean annual precipitation increase from north to south, mean annual temperature decreases.
-SPRs increase from Pan de Azúcar to La Campana and decrease slightly, or possible stay the same, in Nahuelbuta.
-Chemical weathering rates increase from zero in the north to a maximum of of 211 t/(km2 yr) in La Campana.
-Physical erosion rates are low in Pan de Azúcar (~10 t/(km2 yr)), increase towards the south and are highest in La Campana.
-Combined total chemical weathering and physical erosion rates indicate that the total denudation rates are lowest in Pan de Azúcar and highest in La Campana.
-The contribution of chemical weathering to the total denudation rate is negligible in the north, and increases to ~50% towards the south, and is lower again in Nahuelbuta.
-The observations made in the Chilean Coastal Cordillera and our comparison to global data lead to the following conclusions for the hypotheses stated in section 1.0:
+Whereas vegetation cover and mean annual precipitation increase from North to South, mean annual temperature decreases.
+SPRs increase from Pan de Azúcar to La Campana and decrease slightly in Nahuelbuta.
+Chemical weathering rates increase from zero in the North to the highest value of 211 t/(km2 yr) in La Campana.
+Chemical

+- 450 weathering rates in Santa Gracia and Nahuelbuta are comparable (~20 t/(km2 yr).
+Hence, chemical weathering rates do not increase from North to South.
+Physical erosion rates are low in Pan de Azúcar (~10 t/(km2 yr)), increase towards the South and are comparable in La Campana and Nahuelbuta (~40 t/(km2 yr)).
+Combined total chemical weathering and physical erosion rates indicate that denudation rates are lowest in Pan de Azúcar and highest in La Campana.
+The contribution of chemical weathering to the total denudation rate is negligible in the North, and increases to ~50% towards the South, and is - 455 lower again in Nahuelbuta.

+The observations made in this setting and the comparison to global data lead to the following conclusions for the presented hypotheses:

-1) Calculated soil production as well as chemical weathering rates do not increase monotonically with increasing mean annual precipitation.
-The decrease in SPRs at higher precipitation and vegetation cover is likely due to thicker and more nutrient depleted soils in settings with higher vegetation/LAI causing vegetation to switch to a nutrient recycling mode of near surface material (e.g., Jobbágy and Jackson, 2001) rather than harvesting fresh nutrients from deeply buried bedrock that would facilitate continued soil production.
-Thus, vegetation cover could be providing the 'biotic break' responsible for this speed limit.
-The observed decrease in chemical weathering rates is also at odds with an increasing chemical index of alteration, which indicates an increase in the weathering trend from north to south.
+1) Calculated soil production as well as chemical weathering rates do not increase with increasing mean annual precipitation.
+The decrease in SPRs at higher precipitation and vegetation is likely due to two factors.
+First, a 'speed limit' in weathering has been proposed to occur due to diverse abiotic and biotic processes occurring near the weathering front (e.g., Dixon and von Blanckenburg, 2012).
+Second, an additional biotic influence on SPRs may exist due to settings with higher vegetation/LAI having thicker and more nutrient depleted soils causing vegetation to switch to a nutrient recycling mode of near surface material (e.g., Jobbágy and Jackson, 2001) rather than harvesting fresh nutrients from deeply buried bedrock that would facilitate continued soil production.
+Thus, vegetation cover could be providing the 'biotic break' responsible for this

+- speed limit.
+The observed decrease in chemical weathering rates is also at odds with an increasing chemical index of alteration 465 which indicates an increase in the weathering trend from North to South.
 One explanation for the calculated low chemical weathering rate in the southernmost study area is the mobile behavior of generally immobile elements under high precipitation rates.
 Another explanation could be the protective nature of thick and clay-rich soils to intense weathering in the saprolite.
-Finally, latitudinal variations in microbial abundance due to climate and soil pH variations may influence biotically driven chemical weathering rates.
+Finally, latitudinal variations in microbial abundance due to climate and soil pH variations may influence biotically driven - 470 chemical weathering rates.

-- 2) Calculated physical erosion rates increase and then stabilize from north to south with increasing precipitation.
-This stabilization may be caused by increasing vegetation cover protecting the soil from physical erosion. - 3) The contribution of chemical weathering to total denudation rates increases and then decreases from north to south.
-In the northernmost study area, the low contribution in chemical weathering to total denudation is due to the lack of a weathering agent.
-In contrast, in the southernmost study area, where solute fluxes are high and soil and saprolite are rich in organic acids, thick soils and/or clay minerals may protect saprolite from intense chemical weathering. - To conclude, soil production, chemical weathering, and physical erosion rates change with increasing MAP and LAI non-linearly and non-monotonically.
+2) Calculated physical erosion rates stabilize from North to South with increasing precipitation.
+This stabilization may be caused by increasing vegetation cover protecting the soil from physical erosion.

+The contribution of chemical weathering to total denudation rates increases and then decreases from North to South.
+3) In the northernmost study area, the low contribution in chemical weathering is due to the lack of a weathering agent.
+In contrast, in the southernmost study area, which is affected by abundant solutes and rich in organic acids, thick soils and/or clay minerals may protect saprolite from intensive chemical weathering.

+To conclude, soil production, chemical weathering, and physical erosion rates change with increasing MAP and LAI nonlinearly.
 Whereas increasing MAP has the potential to increase chemical weathering and physical erosion rates, vegetation decreases physical erosion rates and to a certain extent also chemical weathering rates.

-Author contribution
+Author contribution 480